For SDSS-IV Collaboration Members

 - Join the discussion of ongoing decisions within the collaboration

-Project which started before DR17, so so which benefited from proprietary access to data will still need to follow collaboration rules even after the data is made public.
+Project which started before DR17 using proprietary access to data will still need to follow collaboration rules even after the data is made public.

 - Go to the registration page of the SDSS wiki and complete all the steps.